revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-- Events are user actions that generate notifications to the application to which it must respond.
-The user actions can be mouse movements, keypress and so on.
+- Events are user actions that generate notifications to the application to which it must respond.The user actions can be mouse movements, keypress and so on.

-- Programmatically, a class that raises an event is called a publisher and a class which responds/receives the event is called a subscriber.
-The event should have at least one subscriber else that event is never raised.
+- Programmatically, a class that raises an event is called a publisher and a class which responds/receives the event is called a subscriber.The event should have at least one subscriber else that event is never raised.

 - Delegates are used to declare Events.